 The first time I tried it I didn’t feel anything.
 But I stuck with it.
 By the third time, I was feeling it!
 According to Hapbee, you need to give it a number of tries over a week or two.
 I really enjoy the Alert signal, which mimics the pick-me-up feeling of caffeine from a good cup of coffee but without the jitteriness.
 Personally, I don’t like coffee, so this is great.
 I alternate between the Alert signal and the Focus signal to stay in a flow state while I work.

 My favorite signal though is Relax.
 It feels ah-mazing!
 It’s been especially beneficial during these uncertain times we’re living in.
 By using the Relax signal, I am able to quickly feel de-stress, get grounded, and take my nervous system off of high-alert.

 As a biohacker, I am super excited to include this device in my “biohacking arsenal” and definitely recommend it, whether you are a biohacker or not!
 For more information about Hapbee, you can check out their website or tune in to my interview of their CEO Scott Donnell on Get Yourself Optimized.
-Or, just buy it through this link and get $30 off using my discount code.
+Or, just buy it through this affiliate link and get $50 off using my discount code.

 Note: I wasn’t an investor at the time I shot the video, but I am one now.
 That’s how much I believe in the company.
 One of my mentors is Dan Sullivan, founder of Strategic Coach.
 When I heard that he bought every single employee (we’re talking over a 100 people!) a Hapbee as a Christmas gift, because he loved the device so much, that’s what pushed me over the edge to “true believer”.

 Gareth Povey says

 Hi Gareth!
 You can find all the information at hapbee.com or if there are specific questions we can help with you can contact us at firstname.lastname@example.org.